 Over time, the tank of a water heater can rust and produce leaks.
 In some cases the tank can actually burst and flood your home.
 So, what’s a good rule of thumb for replacing your water heater?

 Once it hits 10 years old, it’s a good idea to keep a close eye on it and to begin to consider replacing it.
-If you see any water or wet areas near the base, call a plumber right away!
+You will want to visually inspect the water heater regularly, checking for signs of rust at the bottom and listening for strange noises within the water heater.
+If you find you have rusty water at your fixtures, or less hot water than usual, or most importantly if you see any water or wet areas near the base, call a plumber right away!

 Make sure your crawlspace, basement (or any other area where pipes are located) is properly sealed.
 You want to be sure that no cold drafts are penetrating the area.
 If you have a well pump that is located in an exterior pump house or exposed area, make sure that the area is sealed properly with no drafts.
 It’s also a good idea to use a space heater in these areas on a low setting during the colder months.

 Have water piping in any exposed or at-risk areas insulated.